DecisiveAI/mdai-docs/src/install/aws.md

 1. Find the source of data (collector/agent) you'd like to point at your MDAI Engine™ instance
 2. Use your CNAME (from your host provider) or DNS (from AWS LB)
 3. Configure your agent/collector to point to the CNAME or DNS
 4. SEE RESULTS!
-Go to Visualization step for more details.
+Go to Validate step for more details.

 ## Validate data flow